 Who would you rather be indebted to?
 The landowner or the bank?

-Every penny you save on the purchase price and the interest, can go directly back into your property.
+Every penny you save on the purchase price of your off grid land and the interest can go directly back into your property.

 These are just the basics.
 But, they help build the foundation for a successful off grid homestead.
 Hopefully this will give you some ideas on how to proceed when you purchase your land.